Criminal Defence

 R v Abdul

-Allegation of involvement in the armed robbery of a cash-in-transit van.
+Allegation of armed robbery of a cash-in-transit van.

 R v Nelson and others

-Accusation of possessing a firearm with intent to endanger life and assisting an offender arising from the shooting of a Police Community Support Officer following serious inter-gang violence in Hackney and the hiding of a machine gun in the loft area of the local estate.
+Accusation of possessing a firearm with intent to endanger life and assisting an offender, arising from the shooting of a Police Community Support Officer following serious inter-gang violence and the hiding of a machine gun in the local estate.

 R v Minott and others

-Leading counsel for first defendant in a six-week, five-handed, conspiracy to supply firearms trial.
+Leading counsel for first defendant in a five-handed conspiracy to supply firearms trial.
 The case concerned an arms factory, the importation of machine guns and pistols and a shooting feud within a north London gang.

 R v Hussain